Why March is the Best Month to Visit South Lake Tahoe

 Check out Ski with a Ranger at Sierra at Tahoe and Kirkwood also.

-If you want to get connected to the Tahoe wilderness in a unique way, consider the nighttime snowshoe tour at Suhar Pine Point State Park; this March 4th.
+If you want to connect to the Tahoe wilderness in a unique way, consider the nighttime snowshoe tour at Sugar Pine Point State Park, which is this March 23rd.
 For those new to snowshoeing, there will be a beginner’s clinic at 5:00 pm.
 The Full Moon hike starts promptly at 5:30 pm near the restrooms on the Day Use side of the park (lakeside entrance, east side of Highway 89).

 You might not have the skill to compete in the PGA, but thanks to Lake Tahoe’s famous elevation, we can all but guarantee that you will have a few extra yards added to your drive.